The Definition of Alcoholism

 - difficulty breathing

-The long-term effects of alcoholism could lay dormant for long periods of time before they come to light.
+The long-term effects of alcoholism could lay dormant for long periods before they come to light.
 Since this is true, medical professionals and their care is often needed for proper diagnosis and treatments.

 Long-term Health Conditions caused by Alcohol Abuse Include: